How Allergic Reactions Work

 block the allergic reaction in a different way from antihistamines.

-Pill and spray forms are used to treat nasal, throat, and lung problems.
+Pill and spray forms are used to treat nose, throat, and lung allergic reactions.

 Sprays are not generally absorbed systemically, so they are quite